Christian-lyc/pdfscrape/README.md

 You can also use jieba lib to count it.
 But it is based on a keyword dict.
 Sometimes, it may fail to detect your key words.

 There is a big folder contained many pdf files, but I couldn't upload.
 The file directory is fold\北京青年 or fold\廣州日報 and so on.

+Finally, all the information will be written in the CSV.